 The TSID subfield within the TS Info field of the TSPEC element shall be reserved.
 Since the AP might choose a delivery method of GCR-SP, the non-AP STA should set the Minimum Service Interval, Maximum Service Interval and Service Start Time fields in the TSPEC to indicate the STA’s preferred wake-up schedule.

-The GCR Request subelement specifies the retransmission policy and delivery method requested by the non-AP STA for the group addressed stream.
-The Retransmission Policy field shall not be set to “No Preference”.
-The Delivery Method field shall not be set to “No Preference”
+The GCR Request subelement specifies the retransmission policy and delivery method requested by the non-AP STA for the group addressed stream. (#1049)

-A non-AP STA shall not request transmission of a GCR group address via the GCR service while it has an active DMS service for this group address.
-A non-AP STA shall not request transmission of a group address via DMS while it has an active GCR service for this group address..
+A non-AP STA shall not request transmission of a (#1320)group address via the GCR service while it has an active DMS service for this group address.
+A non-AP STA shall not request transmission of a group address via DMS while it has an active GCR service for this group address.

 An AP accepts a GCR request by sending a DMS Status field with the Status field set to “Accept” as described in 11.22.15.1 with the following modifications: